-The School has made extensive efforts to provide feedback to students on both their exam performance and on their coursework assignments in order to help students improve their learning and their subsequent work.
+The School makes extensive efforts to provide feedback to students on both their exam performance and on their coursework assignments in order to help students improve their learning and their subsequent work.
 This will be both summative feedback (the mark) and formative feedback (comments on your work).

-Feedback will be given in a number of ways, and these opportunities for feedback are listed in the module handbooks for each module you will be studying on.
-For all written coursework you will be provided with a mark and comments which identify the good points of the work and areas that could be improved.
-This will include both comments specific to your work and more general comments given to the class relating to the exercise as whole.
-Feedback will normally be provided within 15 working days of the submission deadline.
+Feedback will be given in a number of ways, and these opportunities for feedback are listed in the module homepages on Canvas.
+For all written coursework, you will be provided with a mark and comments that identify the good points of the work and areas that could be improved.
+This will include both comments specific to your work and more general comments given to the class relating to the exercise as a whole.
+Feedback will normally be provided within 15 working days of the submission deadline and you will be provided with feedback return dates alongside your submission deadlines so you will know when to expect feedback on your work.
 If it is not possible to return feedback to you within this period of time, we will let you know as soon as possible.

-If you give presentations, you will be provided with feedback and tutorial groups provide another source for review of material.
-You can also use your group work to constructively review performance with others in your group.
+You can also use your group work to constructively review your performance with others in your group as a source of feedback.

-At the beginning of level two and level three, you will receive an individual breakdown of your module performances from the previous year.
-This will detail your exam performance across individual questions (excluding multiple choice and short answer questions) and remind you of the marks you received for the coursework assignments.
-If you would like to discuss your progress from the previous year, please request an appointment with your personal tutor.
+At the beginning of level two and level three, you will receive an individual breakdown of your module performances from the previous year and remind you of the marks you received for the coursework assignments.
+You will also be invited to an appointment with your personal tutor to discuss your progress twice per year - we highly recommend that you prepare for these appointments and make the most of the academic advice received in these one-to-one meetings.